top of page

 Microwaves are typically around 50% efficient at converting electricity into heat (see the Energy Consumption section in this Wikipedia entry).
 They are certainly MORE efficient than some other methods, such as electric oven cooking, at least for some things you might want to heat or cook.

 The reason a microwave oven is actually so inefficient is it uses a lot of energy to actually generate the microwaves it needs to do its job.
-This is why a microwave always feels very warm on the insides and around the back when it has been on, even just for a short time - it is lots of hot gubbins behind the scenes!
+This is why a microwave always feels very warm on the insides and around the back when it has been on, even just for a short time - it has lots of hot gubbins behind the scenes!

 Nevertheless, the experiments above clearly show that boiling water with an electric kettle is far more efficient than using a microwave.
 They may well be other cooking activities that microwaves aren't the best at, too, but unfortunately quality information about the comparative energy costs of real cooking/ recipe choices is almost non-existent.
 That is changing, as more people start to do experiments like the one above.